clayton-halim/cs246e-notes/Notes/problem_15.md

 void push_back(const T&x) {
     increaseCap();
     new(vb.v + (vb.n++)) T{x};  // If this throws, hve the same vector
-                    // Don't increment n before you knwo the construction succeded }
+                    // Don't increment n before you know the construction succeded }
 ```